linkedin/eyeglass/packages/ember-cli-eyeglass/README.md

-The contents of `my-engine/app/styles/my-engine.scss` will be ignored The contents of `my-engine/app/styles/my-other-file.scss` will be ignore The contents of `my-engine/app/styles/_shared.scss` will be ignored
+The contents of `my-engine/app/styles/my-engine.scss` will be ignored The contents of `my-engine/app/styles/my-other-file.scss` will be ignore The contents of `my-engine/app/styles/_shared.scss` will be ignored unless imported.

 The contents of `my-engine/addon/styles/my-addon.scss` will be added to `dist/engine-dist/my-engine/assets/engine.css` The contents of `my-engine/addon/styles/secondary.scss` will be added to `dist/engine-dist/my-engine/assets/engine.css`